8 wise ways to keep the heat in

 Follow these simple tips to keep warm and safe this winter.

-1. Dress in layers and wear a hat, gloves and scarf.
+Dress in layers and wear a hat, gloves and scarf.
 Clothes made from wool, cotton or fleecy fabrics are warmest.
 When you're indoors, wear warm socks and slippers to keep your feet cosy.

 Have regular hot drinks and food such as porridge, soups and stews.
-Visit our recipe finder to get ideas for warming, healthy dishes.
+Visit our recipe finder to get more ideas for warming, healthy dishes.

-9. Don’t miss out on benefits.
-You may get the Winter Fuel or Cold Weather Payments automatically, but if not, visit direct.gov.uk/winterfuel or call 0845 915 1515 to see if you’re eligible.
+Don’t miss out on benefits.
+Depending on your circumstances you may get the Winter Fuel or Cold Weather Payments automatically.
+If you don't, visit gov.uk/winter-fuel-payment or call 03459 15 15 15 to see if you’re eligible.